Thewbi/hci_bluetooth/README.md

 ```

 ## RFCOMM

+RFCOMM is one of the services that a bluetooth classic stack can provide.
+The stack first has to enter a SDP record into the SDP system so that the record can
+be returned when a client queries the existing services.

 If the SDP returns the existence of an RFCOMM server or the client just decides to connect to a RFCOMM server,
 then a bluetooth based equivalent of socket connection is possible to exchange data (byte arrays).